JPresting/2---Self-Hosted-Infrastructure/local-n8n-selfhost/README.md

 Navigate to `http://localhost:5678` in your browser to access the n8n interface and complete the initial setup by creating your administrator account.

-## Step 4: Create Auto-Start Script
+## 📍Step 4: Create Auto-Start Script

 To ensure n8n starts automatically when your computer boots, create an auto-start script that will be placed in the Windows startup folder.
 This script includes user interaction to prevent unwanted automatic starts.